-Newcomers: Try this step-by-step guide to get the most out of this page of links.
+Newcomers: Please note that hyperlinks are green.
+Try this step-by-step guide to get the most out of this page of links.

 NATIVE PLANT IDENTIFICATION, PHOTOS, AND INFORMATION